-Have you ever attended a summer camp or a backyard BBQ where ‘bug juice’ was on the menu?
+Have you ever been to a summer camp or a backyard BBQ where ‘bug juice’ was served?

 If you have, then you know that this sweet, fruity drink is a staple of warm-weather gatherings.
 But did you know that you can make it at home?
 It’s true!
 With just a few simple ingredients and some basic kitchen equipment, you can whip up a batch of bug juice that will rival anything you’ve ever tasted before.